Legnica: Pre-history

 Archaeological research conducted in eastern Legnica in the late 1970s, showed the existence of a bronze foundry and the graves of three metallurgists.
 The find indicates a time interval about year 1000 BC.

 A settlement of the Lusatian culture people existed in the 8th century B.C.
 After invasions of Celts beyond upper Danube basin, the area of Legnica and north foothills of Sudetes was infiltrated by Celtic settlers and traders.

 Tacitus and Ptolemy recorded the ancient nation of Lugii (Lygii) in the area, and mentioned their town of Lugidunum, which has been attributed to both Legnica and Głogów.

 Early Poland

 Slavic Lechitic tribes moved into the area in the 8th century.

 The city was first officially mentioned in chronicles from 1004, although settlement dates to the 7th century.
 Dendrochronological research proves that during the reign of Mieszko I of Poland, a new fortified settlement was built here in a style typical of the early Piast dynasty.

-It is mentioned in 1149 when High Duke Bolesław IV the Curly funded a chapel at the St. Benedict monastery.
-Legnica was the most likely place of residence for Bolesław and it became the residence of the high dukes of Poland in 1163 and was the seat of a principality ruled from 1248 until 1675.
+At the beginning of the 12th century, Legnica was an important castellany stronghold in Silesia, strategically located within rivers Czarna/Kaczawa marshland.
+After the death of Bolesław III Wrymouth in 1138, which began a period of feudal fragmentation of Poland (1138–1320), Legnica and all of Silesia first fell under the rule of Władysław II the Exile.
+Then, after Władysław's expulsion in 1146, it came under the control of Bolesław IV the Curly, who already was the Senior Duke of Poland.

+During this time, Legnica essentially became Bolesław the Curly's important residence, especially in his dyplomatic activity context.
+His frequent sometimes long-lasting presence here helped the settlement at the foot of the stronghold grow quickly.
+It began to take on the characteristics of a proto-city, developing as a natural support center for the ducal court.
+Here, merchants and artisans thrived, serving the needs of the duke, his retinue, and the local population.
+The court's demand for goods and services boosted the settlement's growth.
+Although it wasn't formally a city under municipal charter yet, it increasingly resembled an urban economic hub.

+Evidence of its early urban development also includes the construction of the Church of the Blessed Virgin Mary.
+Its initial building phases, likely dating back to the 12th century, show the settlement's growing importance and its residents' spiritual needs.It is known that High Duke Bolesław IV the Curly funded here at the St. Benedict monastery chapel in year 1149.
+Also archaeological discoveries, such as a 13th-century mosaic found near this church in Legnica's Old Town, further illustrate the increasing cultural and urban significance of this place in the later Middle Ages, continuing trends that began in the 12th century.
+Based on fields as medieval economic history, historical demography, medieval urbanisation, historical analogy its logical to assume that around 1160 Legnica reached circa 2,500-2,700 inhabitants (including the main groups: craftsmen, fishers, servants, traders, clergy, retinue, knights, and the garrison).